Accessing a Docker registry from your Kubernetes cluster

 Giving access to a Docker Registry via the GUI

 Codefresh allows you to create easily pull secrets for your cluster.
 The first step is to define your Docker registry inside Codefresh.
-It is important to know that
+It is important to know that Codefresh can work with any compliant Docker registry either on the cloud or behing the firewall.

 Once your Registry is connected to Codefresh, select Kubernetes from the left sidebar to view your Kubernetes Dashboard.
 Then click the Add Service Button.